-One of the more accessible and straight-forward high peaks, Giant is a perfect hike to do as a family or in a larger group.
-There is a great view from the top, and afterwards you can cross the road and go for a swim in Chapel Pond.
-For another post-hike cool down, you could grab an ice cream at the Noonmark Diner if you’re driving back through Keene Valley.
+Giant Mountain is one of the more accessible and straight-forward high peaks.
+There is a great view from the top, and afterward, you can cross the road and go for a swim in Chapel Pond.
+For another post-hike cooldown, you could grab an ice cream at the Noonmark Diner if you’re driving back through Keene Valley.

 |6 miles round-trip

-For those who choose to continue onwards to Giant, bear right at this vista on the top of Nubble and continue on for .2 miles.
+For those who choose to continue onwards to Giant, bear right at this vista on the top of Nubble and continue on for 0.2 miles.
 At this point, the climbing steepens.
-At .3 miles there is a nice stopping point with views of both the Washbowl and Chapel Pond.
+At 0.3 miles there is a nice stopping point with views of both the Washbowl and Chapel Pond.
 There will be two cairns – take a left here and follow the trail as it rolls across further bare ledges.
 At approximately 1.5 miles the trail will open up and follow somewhat steeply along open rock until you reach a junction at 1.7 miles.
 Both trails lead to the top – the trail to the right has slightly more viewpoints along the way and is 100 yards longer.
 If you take the trail to the left, you will climb gradually across the rock until you reach the intersection with the Roaring Brook Trail at 2.2 miles.
 Turn right onto the Roaring Brook Trail and hike a short ways at moderate steepness where you will have a great view of the slides on Giant at 2.3 miles.
-For the next .7 miles, the trail will alternate between steeper and more moderate pitches until you reach the summit at 3.0 miles.
+For the next 0.7 miles, the trail will alternate between steeper and more moderate pitches until you reach the summit at 3.0 miles.

 📍Google Maps // The trailhead starts along route 73 – if you are coming from the intersection of 9 and 73, follow 73 north 4.1 miles and you will see the parking area on your right.
 If this pullover is full, you can continue 0.2 miles up the road to additional parking on the other side of the road by Chapel Pond.